 Having reached this conclusion, however, the Commission also finds that Section 30010 only instructs the Commission to construe the policies of the Coastal Act, including Section 30240, in a manner that will avoid a taking of property.
 It does not authorize the Commission to otherwise suspend the operation of or ignore these policies in acting on permit applications.
-Moreover, while the applicant in this instance may have reasonably anticipated that residential use of the subject property might be allowed, the Coastal Act and recent Coastal Commission actions on similarly situtated lots in the Del Monte Beach Tract No. 2 (Boyden, Bram, Seawald) provided notice that such residential use would be contingent on the implementation measures necessary to minimize the impacts of development on environmentally sensitive habitat.
+Moreover, while the applicant in this instance may have reasonably anticipated that residential use of the subject property might be allowed, the Coastal Act and recent Coastal Commission actions on similarly situated lots in the Del Monte Beach Tract No. 2 (Boyden, Bram, Seawald) provided notice that such residential use would be contingent on the implementation measures necessary to minimize the impacts of development on environmentally sensitive habitat.
 Thus, the Commission must still comply with the requirements of Section 30240 by protecting against the significant disruption of habitat values at the site, and avoiding impacts that would degrade these values, to the extent that this can be done consistent with the direction to avoid a taking of property.
 Mitigations must also be generally proportionate to the adverse impacts caused by development of the house and associated infrastructure.

 MITIGATION: In the present situation, there are several conditions that the Commission can adopt that implement Section 30240 without taking the applicant's property.
 First, the applicant currently proposes to cover approximately 1800 sq. ft. of the 3600 sq. ft. parcel with building and paving.
-Further, as approved by the City, an additional 5,000 sq. ft. will be covered by the Spray Avenue street extension, for a total of 6,800 sq. ft.
+Further, as approved by the City, an additional 1,600 sq. ft. will be covered by the Spray Avenue street extension, for a total of 3,400 sq. ft.
 However, this degree of dune habitat disruption can be partially reduced.
 By reducing the street coverage to the bare minimum needed for paved auto access to the residence, dune alteration can be minimized and the area available for dune restoration can be increased.
-Specifically, by building only a half-width street (approx. 13 ft.), by shortening the paved area (so that it does not extend past 23 Spray Ave.), and by eliminating curbs, gutters and sidewalks, the surfaced area will be reduced from 5,000 sq. ft. to only 1,105 sq. ft.
+Specifically, by building only a half-width street (approx. 13 ft.), by shortening the paved area (so that it does not extend past 21 Spray Ave.), and by eliminating curbs, gutters and sidewalks, the surfaced area will be reduced from 1,600 sq. ft. to approximately 520 sq. ft.

-Accordingly, the Commission finds that a reasonable development can be achieved consistent with the direction of Section 30240 by adoption of a condition (Special Condition No. 2) that limits site impacts by, among other means, requiring that if the project is redesigned to meet City conditions or otherwise, residential site coverage will be concentrated so that development covers no more than one-half (1800 sq. ft.) of the parcel; and, by limiting street extension impacts to the minimum required for paved auto access (about 1,105 sq. ft.).
-Even if the City later requires a full-width street with sidewalks (40 ft.), at its reduced length (85 ft.) the street extension will still only cover about 3,400 sq. ft.
+Accordingly, the Commission finds that a reasonable development can be achieved consistent with the direction of Section 30240 by adoption of a condition (Special Condition No. 2) that limits site impacts by, among other means, requiring that if the project is redesigned to meet City conditions or otherwise, residential site coverage will be concentrated so that development covers no more than one-half (1800 sq. ft.) of the parcel; and, by limiting street extension impacts to the minimum required for paved auto access.